 - How to build an efficient Minimal Viable Product (MVP) for startups

 - How to validate your Minimal Viable Product (MVP) for startups

 How to turn your initial idea into a viable marketplace platform?
 How to kickstart and scale a marketplace platform successfully?
-It might be very tricky questions that every marketplace entrepreneur has to think of every day.
+It might be a very tricky question that every marketplace entrepreneur has to think of every day.
 To answer these questions, you need to resolve dozens of other aspects.
-They might be choosing the business model and revenue models, selecting the approach to MPV development, choosing tech stacks and infrastructures, cracking chicken-and-egg problems, scaling growth levers, maintaining quality and reputation...
-However, all start with the first step - building your MVP and validating how your marketplace interacts with the outside world.
+They might be choosing the business model and revenue models, selecting the approach to MPV development, choosing tech stacks and infrastructures, cracking chicken-and-egg problems, scaling growth levers, and maintaining quality and reputation...
+However, it all starts with the first step - building your MVP and validating how your marketplace interacts with the outside world.

 - Li Jin, The Marketplace Glossary, Feb 2020.

 - Sjoerd Handgraaf, Build a marketplace platform: Six ways to create your online marketplace website, www.sharetribe.com, Feb 2020.

 - Juho Makkonen, How to choose the right business model for your marketplace, www.sharetribe.com, Oct 2020.

 - Platform Revolution, The platform stack: For everything building a platform and for everyone else, platformthinkinglabs.com.